bradbell/xrst/test_rst/spell_example.rst

 Spelling File
 *************
-The word ``xrst`` is included by the spelling file used to build this documentation and hence need not be in the special words for this page.
+The word ``xrst`` is not in the special words for this page because it is in the configuration file's project dictionary that was used to build this documentation.

 .. meta::
    :keywords: math